HerculesCRUE/HerculesED/src/Hercules.ED.Enrichment/DescriptoresEspecificos/README.md

 python3 krapivin_extract_features.py [--fulltext] krapivin-set/ clef.pkl scopus.pkl idfakCLEF.pkl krapivin.tsv
 ```

-_Note: We should set the optional argument `--fulltext` if we want to extract keyword candidates from the full texts, and leave it blank if we want to extract them only from the title + abstract._
+_Note: You should set the optional argument `--fulltext` if you want to extract keyword candidates from the full texts, and leave it blank if you want to extract them only from the title + abstract._

-Then we split the full dataset into three sets: train, test and dev.
-We must not mix candidates from each document in different sets.
-That means we must split the dataset by document IDs.
-We can use the following script for that task:
+Then split the full dataset into three sets: train, test and dev.
+You must not mix candidates from each document in different sets.
+That means you must split the dataset by document IDs.
+You can use the following script for that task:

 ```
 python3 split_train_test.py krapivin.tsv train_docs.txt test_docs.txt
 ```

-_Note: We share the distribution of the document IDs used in our experiments.
-You can find them in the files `train_docs.txt` and `test_docs.txt`._
+_Note: We shared the distribution of the document IDs used in our experiments.
+You can find them in the files [`train_docs.txt`](https://storage.googleapis.com/elhuyar/Hercules/specific_descriptors/train_docs.txt) and [`test_docs.txt`](https://storage.googleapis.com/elhuyar/Hercules/specific_descriptors/test_docs.txt)._

 Once we have the three sets, we are able to train the model: